ch0m5/Get_Hooked/Get Hooked/Game/README.md

 ## Innovation
 - Living entities accelerate and deaccelerate when moving, on ground they deaccelerate automatically.
+- Entities that are outside the player activation radius do not update.
 - Player can attack, a collider is created during the animation between a set "start" and "finish" frames.
 - Player collider changes shape and position depending on his current animation.
 - Player can crouch to evade things that could hit his head area.